antoninodimaggio/Irradiance-RNN/README.md

 ```
 ## Training
 * Everything from `--batch-size` through `--gamma` is set to the corresponding default values.
 They are specified for demonstration purposes in this case.
-* It is advised to change the `--name` after each run, otherwise a model with same name will be overwritten.
+* It is advised to change the `--name` after each run, otherwise a model with the same name will be overwritten.
 * Detailed information on each argument can be found [here](docs/DOCS.md)
 * You could also use `python train.py -h` for help
 ```